Virginia W. Kupritz

 Dr. Kupritz completed UTK’s year-long Leadership Program and she completed the Women’s Leadership Program at the Center for Creative Leadership, which continues to be ranked among the world's top 10 providers of executive education by Bloomberg, Business Week, and the Financial Times.

 Dr. Kupritz’s academic and professional career spans 25+ years across several universities both in the US and abroad as a professor, administrator and consultant.
-She oversaw the design and construction of multiple educational facilities as the Assistant Facilities Planner valued at over 50 million USD during the late 1970’s; she co-founded the first architectural program for females in Saudi Arabia at King Faisal University during the 1980’s.
 Since the 1990’s her leadership roles at UTK include serving as the Acting Director and now Associate Director for the School of Communication Studies.
 Dr. Kupritz has served as P.I. on multiple grants and contracts, Graduate Coordinator for several programs, committee chair and member for multiple master’s and doctoral students, and an Editorial Board member for several leading journals.
 She also served on a Board of Directors for three years as the Network Chair in which she oversaw thirty-four Network Divisions for an international research association.

 Dr. Kupritz's interdisciplinary training prepared her for a journey of leadership, teaching, and research in several fields that laid the groundwork for her to see multidisciplinary linkages that others may not see from one discipline.
 Through these career experiences she has learned to adapt her skill set and knowledge base to fit diverse environments and new challenges.
-She has learned the value of follow through and the importance of strategic thinking.
 In keeping with the interdisciplinary nature of CCI and its graduate programs, Dr. Kupritz supports the cross-fertilization of diverse people, ideas and culture to better address the challenges and opportunities that lie before us.
 Her research goal is to to inform practice and ultimately to bring this knowledge back into the classroom.

-Dr. Kupritz teaches undergraduate and graduate courses in organizational communication and ethnographic research methods.
+Dr. Kupritz teaches undergraduate and graduate courses in organizational communication (major topics strategic leadership and culture; global communication, leadership skills development, and systems thinking) and ethnographic research methods.
 Experiential learning is incorporated into every course that she teaches.The Kupritz photo presented here includes a picture of her suspended from a tower where students experience building their team communication skills in a high ropes course.
 Dr. Kupritz’s passion and commitment to teaching are the same today as they were when she was awarded the UTK Chancellor’s Award for Excellence in Teaching.

 Selected peer-reviewed publications- see attached CV highlights